VEuPathDB/StaticContent/content/common/ecfg2023campaign.md

     </ul>

-<p> Not familiar with Apollo or the user comments system?
-No problem - See our <a href="https://fungidb.org/fungidb/app/static-content/apollo_help.html">Apollo tutorials</a> for more information about how to modify gene models or read more about how to create user comment below.
+<p> Not familiar with Apollo?
+See our <a href="https://fungidb.org/fungidb/app/static-content/apollo_help.html">Apollo tutorials</a> for in-depth tutorials.

 <p><b>Have questions?</b> <a href="https://fungidb.org/fungidb/app/contact-us">Contact Us</a></p>